pjanec/dirigent/README.md

  - `AppIdTuple` - unique text id of the application instance; comes together with the machine id; format "machineId.appId"

- - `ExeFullPath` - application binary file full path; can be relative to the dirigent's working directory.
+ - `ExeFullPath` - application binary file full path; can be relative to the dirigent's shared config file location (or CWD if none defined).
 Environment variables in form of %VARNAME% are expanded using Agen't current environment.

- - `StartupDir` - startup directory; can be relative to the dirigent's working directory.
+ - `StartupDir` - startup directory; can be relative to the dirigent's shared config file location (or CWD if none defined).
 Environment variables in form of %VARNAME% are expanded using Agen't current environment.

  - `CmdLineArgs` - command line arguments